 Supplies You’ll Need

-To prevent mess or unwanted stains on your floors and any other surfaces, we also recommend laying down cloth, tarps, or sheets of newspaper.
+To prevent mess or unwanted stains on your floors and any other surfaces, lay down cloth, tarps, or sheets of newspaper.
 You can also use a clean rag to wipe any spilled primers or stains.

 Step #1: Prepare the Pinewood